Garden Knowledge

 Active Composting

 Active (or hot) composting produces a more rapid result than passive and is often the choice of industry and home gardeners who wish to make a significant impact on their gardens with compost.
 It requires some planning to yield desired amounts of the finished product, as the main materials involved are only available at certain times of year (leaves in fall, grass clippings in summer, etc.).
 The beginning of fall is the optimal time to start an active pile, as dead leaves will provide a sound carbon base on which to build.
 The desired carbon (brown – leaves, sticks, sawdust) to nitrogen (green – grass, kitchen waste) ratio in a pile is 6 to 1.
 Too much nitrogen may lead to undesired odors.
 Products such as Espoma Organic Compost Bio-Excelerator and Ringer Organic Compost Starter can help the decomposition process along.
-These are the basic steps involved in the construction of an active pile:

 1) Build layers – Start with lots of leaves on the bottom, followed by a nitrogen layer, then more leaves and continue to repeat.